confluentinc/ksql/docs/how-to-guides/use-lambda-functions.md

+---
+layout: page
+title: How to transform columns with structured data.
+tagline: Transform columns of structured data without user-defined functions.
+description: ksqlDB can compose existing functions to create new expressions over structured data
+keywords: function, lambda, aggregation, user-defined function, ksqlDB
+---
 # Use lambda functions

 ## Context

-There's no built-in UDF that suits your needs, and you can't implement and deploy a UDF.
-To get around this limitation, use ksqlDB lambda functions.
+You want to transform a column with structured data in a particular way, but there doesn't exist a built-in function that suits your needs and you're unable to implement and deploy a user-defined function. ksqlDB is capable of composing existing functions to create new expressions over structured data.
+These are called lambda functions.

 ## In action
 ```sql